Lathika: Career

 As of August 2016, her latest rendition for a movie is for a 2016 Malayalam movie Guppy in which she sang the song "Athiraliyum karakaviyum" along with Vijay Yesudas.

+In 2022, she received the Kerala Sangeetha Nataka Akademi Award in Light Music category.

-Present life
+Present Life

-Currently she is serving as lecturer in music at the Swathi Thirunal College of Music, Thiruvananthapuram.
-She has been promoted as Asst.
-Professor and serving the same college.
+Lathika worked as lecturer in music at the Swathi Thirunal College of Music, Thiruvananthapuram till her retirement in 2015.